 The City owns nine high school buildings with a few of the buildings housing two or more different schools.
-For example, Mount Pleasant and Hope High Schools now house two of the City's "Opportunity by Design" high schools, Evolutions and 360, respectively.
+For example the Juanita Sanchez Educational Complex, houses both William B. Cooley, Sr. High School, and The Providence Academy of International Studies.
+Similarly, Mount Pleasant and Hope High Schools house two of the City's "Opportunity by Design" high schools, Evolutions (now closed) and 360, respectively.

 Providence's high schools support a wide variety of on-going academic, athletic, and cultural programs.
 They are bustling centers of activity where lighting, computers, and heating and cooling systems are relied on by students, faculty, and the community even after the end of the normal school day.
-Despite this fact, aggressive approaches by the City to target energy efficiency in its high schools have resulted in three of the City's high school buildings qualifying for Energy Star certification.
+Despite this fact, aggressive approaches by the City to target energy efficiency in its high schools have resulted in three of the City's high school buildings again qualifying for Energy Star certification in FY 2019.